Hurricane Florence Causes More Than 1.5 Million To Evacuate Carolinas

 “All indications are that the storm will slow down and just crawl or meander over the inland sections and the coastal Piedmont.
 We don’t know exactly where the center will go, but it’s not really relevant.
 It’s more like a (Hurricane) Harvey situation, where it’ll just slowly wind down.”

 When all is said and done, that means Harvey could dump as much as 40 inches of rain on the region.
-That’s in addition to 120-mile-per-hour winds and storm surges of 12-16 feet, by some models.
+That’s in addition to 120 MPH winds and storm surges of 12-16 feet, by some models.

 The critical forecast details you need to know about #Hurricane #Florence: https://t.co/pqupdt1aH1 pic.twitter.com/gdek61FC54